|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Five minutes before reaching the target area, the B-25s were attacked by five A6M2 Zeros from the Tainan Kōkūtai.
 After dropping their bombs, the B-25 formation flew southward down the north coast of New Guinea towards Buna.
 Undetected due to haze, a solitary A6M2 Zero piloted by WO Gitaro Miyazaki made a head-on pass against this bomber, hitting the right engine and nose killing two crew: Wuerpel and Sevene.

-Pilot Dickinson ordered the rest of the crew to bail out, while holding the B-25 level long enough for them to escape.
+Pilot Dickinson ordered the rest of the crew to bail out, and held the damaged bomber long enough for them to escape.
 Webb bailed out first, followed by Dickinson.
 The damaged B-25 crashed near Cape Loena.
 The rest of the crew were dead and went in with the bomber.
 When this bomber failed to return, it was officially declared Missing In Action (MIA).
 Also lost was B-25C 41-12462 (MIA).

 Fates of the Crew